-Remember that you are in the same boat as everyone else with this and there is very little to actually be afraid of.
+Remember that you are in the same boat as everyone else with this and there is very little to be afraid of.
 Enjoy the experience while you can and get creative.
 If you have a strong concept for your business, there is no doubting that it has the chance to succeed.

-It is important you get this section right, as it is the first and arguably most important part of the plan that potential lenders will read before deciding whether or not to award you with a business loan, so that you can get your company off of the ground.
+It is important you get this section right, as it is the first and arguably most important part of the plan that potential lenders will read before deciding whether to award you with a business loan, so that you can get your company off the ground.
 The executive summary will likely be a few pages long, so don’t shy away from going into detail where you feel the need to.